MattCollins84/steady/README.md

 **All properties except for `params` are required when defining a route**

-You can create multiple definitions within one Route definition file, and you can have multiple definition files.
+You can create multiple definitions within each route definition file, and you can have multiple definition files within the specified `routesDir` (see below).

 ### Create application
 From the root of your project: